Hope Is Not a Business Strategy

 While "hope" may not be a business strategy in and of itself, I would argue that it plays an essential role in every business strategy.

-As I've shared often in my articles and podcasts, clarifying your vision for the future as a business owner is critically important to greater alignment, cohesion, and engagement of your team.
+As I've shared often in my articles and podcasts, and classes, clarifying your vision for the future as a business owner is critically important to greater alignment, cohesion, and engagement of your team.

 A clear vision allows everyone on the team to understand how the work they do each day fits into a bigger context, creating greater excitement, a cause to collectively work towards, and an end result to rally around.